hypha/hmc/README.md

 6. to play a range of trailers of films, use trailer range-of-index

-7. to play a range of trailers with shuffle, add shuffle before command 6.
+7. to play a range of trailers with shuffle, add shuffle before command 6

+8. to play all media files, type "play all" or simply "all".
+Add "shuffle" before this to play in random order

+9. to play all trailers of films, type in '(play) trailer all"; add "shuffle" before to play in random order

-8. to get information of a film, do info index.
+10. to get information of a film, do info index.
 Then you will see an imdb summary of the film alongside its rotten tomato scores.